 Your wisdom teeth erupting may not be likely to affect the results you have achieved through braces or aligners, but removing them may still be recommended in order to ensure the overall health of your mouth.
 Since every case is different, we recommend you schedule a free consultation with an experienced orthodontist like Dr. Jeff to learn more about the possibility of having your wisdom teeth removed, and how this might affect your long-term orthodontic treatment.

 At Amazing Smiles Orthodontics, we believe in teamwork.
 Our entire team is dedicated to working with you and your family to create a rewarding experience and a beautiful smile!
 Your comfort and care are important to us, and we want you to feel confident in coming to us with any questions or concerns you have about your treatment at any time.
 We do not want you to worry about wisdom teeth, or any other aspect of your care, either!
-You can count on us to set your mind at ease as we guide you towards a beautifully straight smile that will last a lifetime.
+You can count on us to set your mind at ease as we guide you toward a beautifully straight smile that will last a lifetime.